sa-concept-refactoring/doc/chapters/inlineConceptRequirement.typ

       Will be removed.
     ],
   ),
-  caption: "Elements captured for the first refactoring", )
+  caption: "Elements captured for the \"Inline Concept Requirement\" refactoring", )

-=== Function Prerequisite
+=== Function Prerequisites
 The refactoring should be as defensive as possible and only apply when it is clear that it will apply correctly.
 The following checks are made during the preparation phase to ensure this.

 #figure(
   table(